This story was originally written for the Driven to Desire Challenge

 "Just rumors, and all in his distant past.
 You've seen his wife.
 Besides," I try to lighten the mood, "he says he never swallowed."

 "Tempting, eh?
-Why, boss, I never knew you cared," I say with a smirk, which he answers with an eye roll.
+Why, boss, I never knew you cared."
+He answers my smirk with an eye roll.

 "I care plenty, and that's why I don't want to put you in a position where your judgment might be compromised."